dreadflopp/dreads_modlist_patches/README.md

 #### [EVG Conditional Idles](https://www.nexusmods.com/skyrimspecialedition/mods/34006)
 Choose full install in the installer.
 The modular install is also supported.

+The beta version is untested but should work without any patches.
+I recommend the main version unless you want to test and provide feedback to the mod author.

 #### [Immersive Animations](https://www.nexusmods.com/skyrimspecialedition/mods/4254)
 In the installer choose: